hamzalhdouchi/Syst-me-de-Suivi-de-Paiements-par-Abonnement/README.md

 1. Clone the repository.
 2. Configure your database connection in the DAO classes.
-3. Build and run the application from `Main.java`.
+3. Build and run the application from `ui.Main.java`.

 ## Screenshots